bobs24/Pintu-Public-Repo/README.md

 ### Step 1: Create the Tables

-First, we create the empty tables that define the database structure.
+First, create the empty tables that define the database structure.
 You can find all the scripts inside the `/2-schemas/` folder.

 1. Run `create_raw_tables.sql`.
    This will build four “raw” tables that match the CSV structure.
-   All columns use `varchar(255)` for now — it’s easier since we’ll clean them later.
+   All columns use `varchar(255)` for now, it’s easier since I’ll clean them later.

 2. Run `create_model_tables.sql`.
    This one creates the final star schema, including `dim_users`, `dim_tokens`, `dim_date`, `fact_trades`, and `fact_p2p_transfers`.